 - a.
 The Honor Code: We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honesty and integrity.
 On all work submitted for credit by students at the university, the following pledge is either required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."
 All sources of information, including print, digital, and verbal, must be acknowledged.
-Verbatim materials must be indicated as such with quotations marks, and cited. - b.
+Verbatim materials must be indicated as such with quotations marks, and cited.
+The Honor Code also applies to your own work that was previously submitted to a previous course; resubmissions to later courses are not allowed.
+The code may be accessed at: https://sccr.dso.ufl.edu/policies/student-honor-code-student-conduct-code/. - b.
 Special Accommodations: Please let me know about any concerns regarding submission of assignments, testing, or other class requirements.
 You are welcome to visit during office hours, catch me after class, phone, or email.
 Students requesting classroom accommodation must first register with the Dean of Students Office.
 The Dean of Students Office will provide documentation to the student who must then provide this documentation to the Instructor when requesting accommodation. - c.
-Attendance and Participation: Class sessions will combine lectures, discussions, media, and presentations.
+Attendance and Participation: Class sessions will combine lectures, discussions, activities, media, and presentations.
 Your attendance and active participation is essential to the success of the course, and to your grade.
 Attendance will be taken, and participation noted.